spacetelescope/astrolib.coords/README.txt

 a typical astronomer who needs to analyze data, work with catalogs, prepare observing proposals, and prepare for observing runs.

-It depends on numarray, which must already be installed on your system.
+It depends on numpy, which must already be installed on your system.

 It incorporates the TPM library, graciously contributed by Jeff